ibm-cloud-docs/vmwaresolutions/services/kmip_standalone_ordering.md

    * If you selected **Hyper Protect Crypto Services**, click **Retrieve** to get the list of available HPCS instances and select the one to use for key management.
    * If you selected **Key Protect**, enter your service ID API key, then click **Retrieve** to get the list of available key manager instances and select the one to use for key management.

-3. Select the Key Manager instance from the dropdown.
+3. Select the Key Manager instance from the list.

-4. If you selected Key Protect as the key management type, under Customer key ring, the names of the key rings belonging to the selected Key Manager instance are displayed.
-Select the Customer key ring from the dropdown.
+4. If you selected Key Protect as the key management type, under Customer key ring, the names of the key rings that belong to the selected Key Manager instance are displayed.
+Select the Customer key ring from the list.

     If you selected HPCS, the key ring field is not displayed.